holly0417/accountability-app-remix/README.md

 # Accountability App
+Note: This copy of my Accountability App uses Postgres instead of H2 and will switch over the frontend language from Vue.js to React/Remix.
+Work in progress.

 Accountability App is a web-based application designed to help you complete day-to-day tasks using a rewards-based accountability system.
 The purpose of this app is to bring a form of instant gratification to our mundane, every-day tasks but in a way that feels more meaningful via actual accountability from other people.